Lecture Notes in Quantum Mechanics

 In this lecture we consider various scattering problems is which the radial functions are $\exp(\pm i k_ar)$, where $a$ is the channel index.
 In order to find a scattering solution we have to use a {\em matching} procedure.
 Namely the ingoing and outgoing free wave solutions should match an interior solution within the scattering region.
 This requirement imposes a boundary condition that relates the wavefunction amplitude and its derivative on the boundary.
 The simplest example for this class of systems is a network that consists of $\mathcal{M}$ semi 1D wires that are connected at one junction.
 The problem of s-scattering ($\ell=0$) in spherical geometry is formally the same as $\mathcal{M}{=}1$ "semi 1D wire" problem.
 We shall discuss the general case (any $\ell$) in a later lecture.
 The 1D scattering problem on a line, where we have "left" and "right" leads, is formally an $\mathcal{M}{=}2$ "semi 1D wire" system.
 Then it is natural to consider less trivial $\mathcal{M}$~channel systems that can be regarded as generalizations of the 1D problem, including scattering in waveguides and multi-lead geometries.
 Also {\em inelastic} scattering in 1D can be formally re-interpreted as an $\mathcal{M}$~channel "semi 1D wire" problem.

 \sheadC{The matching procedure}

 In this section we would like to outline a procedure for finding an exact result for the phase shift is quasi 1D one channel geometry.
 This procedure will allow us to analyze s-scattering by ``hard" spheres as well as by ``deep" wells.
 The key assumption is that we have a finite range potential which is contained within the region ${r<R}$.
 The boundary of the scattering region at ${r=R}$ is fully characterized by the logarithmic derivative $\tilde{k}_{0}(E)$.
 The definition of the latter is as follows: given the energy $E$, one finds the regular solution $\psi(r)$ of the Schrodinger equation in the interior (${r \le R}$) region; Typically this solution is required to satisfy Dirichlet boundary conditions at the origin ${r=0}$; Once the regular solution is known, the logarithmic derivative at the boundary is calculated as follows: \beq \tilde{k}_{0} \ \ = \ \ \left[\frac{1}{\psi(r)}\frac{d\psi(r)}{dr}\right]_{r=R} \eeq The derivative should be evaluated at the {\em outer} side of the boundary.
 For each problem $\tilde{k}_{0}(E)$ should be evaluated from scratch.
 But once it is known we can find both the ${E<0}$ bound states and the ${E>0}$ scattering states of the system.
+It is useful the consider the simplest example: square well of radius~$R$ that has depth~$|V_0|$.
+The regular solution in the interior region is ${\Psi(r) \propto \sin(\alpha_{\text{in}} r)}$, and accordingly the logarithmic derivative at the boundary is \beq \tilde{k}_{0}(E) \ = \ \alpha_{\text{in}} \cot(\alpha_{\text{in}} R), \text{where} \ \alpha_{\text{in}} = \sqrt{2\mass(E+|V_0|)} \eeq